-Netskope Appoints Su Le as CxO Advisor to Strengthen Middle East Cybersecurity Initiatives
+Netskope Appoints Su Le As Cxo Advisor To Strengthen Middle East Cybersecurity Initiatives

-Dubai, UAE – April 3rd, 2024 - Netskope, a leader in secure access service edge (SASE), today announced the appointment of Su Le to its esteemed and ever-growing advisory board.
-Su Le joins Netskope following a number of years in leadership roles at Saudi Government initiative NEOM, and will serve as a crucial liaison between Netskope and the Middle East, offering guidance to Netskope’s customers as they navigate the complex cybersecurity landscape of the region, and leverage Netskope's cutting-edge solutions to fortify their digital infrastructure.
+Dubai, UAE– Netskope, a leader in secure access service edge (SASE), today announced the appointment of Su Le to its esteemed and ever-growing advisory board.
+Su Le joins Netskope following a number of years in leadership roles at Saudi Government initiative NEOM, and will serve as a crucial liaison between Netskope and the Middle East, offering guidance to Netskope's customers as they navigate the complex cybersecurity landscape of the region, and leverage Netskope's cutting-edge solutions to fortify their digital infrastructure.

 With a background in cybersecurity strategy and executive leadership, both within the Middle East and Globally, Su Le brings a wealth of experience to Netskope's advisory team.
 His appointment underscores Netskope's commitment to providing tailored support to organizations within the region, empowering them to address evolving cybersecurity challenges effectively.